brendonjkding/Logos-Xcode/README.md

 3 - Cd to the folder with `cd Logos-Xcode/src`.
 4 - (Important) Assert that Xcode is completed terminated.
 5 - (Optional) To create `Logos.xclangspec`, run `python(3) xclangspec_generator.py`.
+6 - If you want to install to Xcode-beta.app, you can rename it to Xcode.app before installation and revert it after installation.
+7 - Run `./add_current_uuid.sh`
-6 - Run `sudo ./install.sh`, to run the installation script.
+8 - Run `sudo ./install.sh`, to run the installation script.

 ## Credits